SuperCarver: Texture-Consistent 3D Geometry Super-Resolution for High-Fidelity Surface Detail Generation: Experiments

 \revision{Hindered by inconsistent data quality of the training meshes, there inevitably exist over-detailization phenomena.
 As shown in Figure~\ref{fig:ours_texture_overfitting}, our results show additional geometric details in the three cases of the first row.
 However, since our approach can implicitly learn discrimination capability from the training data distribution, it succeeds in avoiding texture overfitting in the last two cases of the second row.
 Theoretically, identifying geometry-irrelevant texture patterns is supposed to be unified within the overall learning process when training with large volumes of mesh data.
 Therefore, more stringent data selection protocols are required to ensure geometry-texture consistency in the training samples.
 In addition, in certain cases, the same texture semantically allows for multiple valid interpretations of 3D surface details.
 Although our deterministic framework significantly improves stability and multi-view inconsistency, it inherently sacrifices diversity to some extent when dealing with geometry-appearance ambiguity.}

 \revision{Nevertheless, it is worth mentioning that texture overfitting remains unresolved in the current 3D generation community.
-Even the current state-of-the-art proprietary foundation model \cite{zhao2025hunyuan3d} suffers from the occurrence of the overly detailized 3D geometric structures as depicted in Figure~\ref{fig:hunyuan_texture_overfitting}.
-(Note that our SuperCarver can still supplement higher level of surface details onto the output of such a powerful foundation model as shown in Figure~\ref{fig:enhance_hunyuan}.}
+Even the current state-of-the-art proprietary foundation model \cite{zhao2025hunyuan3d} suffers from the occurrence of the overly detailized 3D geometric structures as depicted in Figure~\ref{fig:hunyuan_texture_overfitting}.}

+\secondrevision{Particularly, it is worth noting that although the latest state-of-the-art industrial-grade 3D mesh generation products, such as Hunyuan3D 3.1, Tripo 3.1, and Meshy 6, have been capable of generating highly expressive geometries, it is still hard to avoid situations where fine surface details are insufficiently generated, especially for complex 3D models with rich texture patterns.
+As compared in Figure~\ref{fig:enhance_industrial_products}, applying our SuperCarver can further bring noticeable improvement in terms of detailed surface geometry fidelity.}

 \revision{Additionally, the inherent properties of our adopted \textbf{\textit{signed}} distance field representation structure restrict our capabilities to handle open surfaces and/or highly complicated topologies.
 Hence, we need to explore differentiable iso-surface extractors built upon more generic implicit geometry representations such as appropriate adaptations of \textbf{\textit{unsigned}} distance fields.}